Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 There was suddenly some light food out on a table.
 I slowly put a cracker in my mouth.
 Ahhhh earth.
 It felt good.
 Grounding.

 We all met in a circle.
 And our shaman takes out her talking “dick” stick, a coral rock she found in Bali, that looked exactly like a penis.
 When it got to my turn to share.
-I sat there with the dick in my hand, and couldn’t stop laughing.
+I sat there with the stick in my hand, and couldn’t stop laughing.
 Nothing coherent was coming out of my mouth whatsoever.
 I managed to get the words “If I can just say one thing..,” and then gave up.

 Later, Tanya told me that I was the warrior of the group.
 Not that that made me feel any better about what happened, but it’s always nice to be seen isn’t it?

 In the days that followed I was a complete wreck if I'm being perfectly honest.
 I was crying all the time, I even managed to call my ex boyfriend in tears because he was one of the only people who knew about the abuse.
-I didn’t even tell him I had taken ayahuasca, I just told him that I relived the trauma.
+I didn’t even tell him I had taken Ayahuasca, I just told him that I relived the trauma.
 He was there for me, and told me it was probably about time that I felt it.
 I am eternally grateful for him that night.

 I continued working with Tanya to help integrate the experience.
 Nature, art, rituals, space, boundaries and softness.
 I also did vocal liberation and family constellation therapy with the ancestral trauma in mind.